milanshrestha77/shiny-application/index.md

 * This is a simple and handy application to calculate Simple Principal Interest.
 * This application can also be helpful to demonstrate and learn basis of Shiny application.
-* Source Code for the is available at here.